 It’s the beginning of a new year, and that’s the perfect time to be thinking about what you’d like to approach differently this year.
+Not sure where to start?
+We’ve got some suggestions for you.
+Here are five resolutions for your PMO that you can apply this year.

 Traditionally, New Year’s resolutions are goals we set for ourselves personally.
 They are often about bettering ourselves, so you might resolve to spend more time exercising or to eat more healthily.
 But why not set some resolutions for your PMO?
 There’s plenty of opportunity to be had bettering the way you work on projects.